kunalrjput123456-ux/HTML-PROJECTS/README.md

 # HTML CSS  PROGRAMS
-This repo for learning small project for beginners
+This repo for learning project for beginners